azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 If we go to the `Performance` tab, we can get the `Prediction URL` and the `Prediction-Key`.
 We can use this endpoint to programmatically access the service.

+So far we have covered a lot of Text Recognition, Translation, Face Recognition and Image Recognition, so now we will look at *Speech Recognition*.

+In the following sample, you learn about the benefits and capabilities of the *text-to-speech service*, which enables your applications, tools, or devices to convert text into human-like synthesized speech and the *speech-to-text service* which enables your application, tools, or devices to convert real-time transcription of audio streams into text.

 ## Azure Cognitive Services - Speech

 :triangular_flag_on_post: **Goal:** Leverage Speech-to-Text and Text-to-Speech